kalnee/trivor-nlp/README.md

 - `TranscriptProcessor`: general-purpose processor, the content must be accessed either via URI or String.
 - `SubtitleProcessor`: subtitle-only processor, the content must be accessed via URI.

-Accepted URI schemas:

-- file://
-- jar://
-- s3:// _Make sure to have the AWS Credentials in place._
+Accepted URI schemas: file://, jar:// and s3:// (_Make sure to have the AWS Credentials in place._)

 #### Create a TranscriptProcessor from URI or String